People’s Permit Process Lets Community Members Reclaim the Outdoors

 In early 2019, Smith, a member of Henry Street Settlement’s Community Advisory Board and executive director of Infinite Movement, feared the problem would worsen as several parks and green areas in NYCHA developments closed for renovation.
 Attending Henry Street’s Safety Town Hall in June, she asked a commanding officer how the force intended to handle barbecues, baby showers, and birthday parties this summer.
 She was told that permit application information is readily available on the internet.

 Smith believed that this information was too hard for most people to find, and she set to work with Henry Street and Good Old Lower East Side (GOLES) to bring her vision of an education tool to fruition.
-The result is the People’s Permit Process, a guide to navigating New York City and NYCHA’s event permit rules and regulations.
+The result is the People’s Permit Process (also available in Spanish here), a guide to navigating New York City and NYCHA’s event permit rules and regulations.

 The guide explains how to apply for permits—as well as their timing and costs—for groups of over 20 in public parks, for holding picnics and barbecues in NYCHA developments, for hosting block parties, and for acquiring sound permits.